This page is a bit unorganized, even more than usual 😅 for which my apologies. I need to restructure this a bit...

 If you're struggling with English in general, why not teach yourself?

-It's probably best to write the whole book / chapter first before doing an (re)edit.
+Let's zoom in a bit on step 8 above, which is contrary to the typical advice.
+It's probably best to write the whole book / chapter first before doing a (re)edit.
 However non-native speakers with serious language problems (like me :-)) may have to put in a little more effort.

 Again, it's not about doing a perfect rewrite / edit right now, but to screen for stupid, common mistakes.

-3. Once you're filtered out everything you can by yourself, you might want to ask for help from another reader / writer.
+8.3 Once you're filtered out everything you can by yourself, you might want to ask for help from another reader / writer.
 Do 'read for reads' or 'critique for critiques'.
 Pay attention to what other people say: learn from their remarks.
+(But stay alert, some advice might be simply wrong, just like mine 😁)

 Some people will say: finish the whole book first, then look for errors.
 I think that's a personal choice, but as a non-native writer the act of writing is the same as learning a new language.
 Addressing the mistakes early, i.e. learning from them, makes life a lot easier down the line.
 And after a while you no longer make them, so writing and revisioning simply gets easier (never a bad thing).